 Due to limited capacity, camper placement is on a first-come, first-serve basis with priority given to individuals who have not yet had an opportunity to attend Camp Healing Tree.
 A face-to-face screening will be scheduled with each camper following submission of the camper application.
 Registration is not complete until this required step is completed.

-Camp Registration is open!
+Camp Registration has Closed!

 CAMP HEALING TREE VOLUNTEER OPPORTUNITIES